 This is the Everest of swims.
 Not because it’s the most difficult, but because it’s the one against which every other swim is measured.

-The first ten hours of my Channel swim was like a washing machine.
+The first ten hours of this swim was like a washing machine.
 Just when I thought I wasn’t going to make it, it started to get a lot calmer.
 But I was exhausted.
 And I was still five hours off France.

 And one more thing: don’t look back.
 Because when you are three-quarters of the way across, you can still see the white Cliffs of Dover behind you!
 Just look ahead, and focus on where you’re headed.
-And know that if you have a deep enough desire to do something, you have the capability to do it.
+Know that if you have a deep enough desire to do something, you have the capability to do it – even if it leaves you so exhausted that you can’t lift your knife and fork to eat the next day!

 Robben Island, South Africa